bg-git/auricle-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## Environment Variables

+The application expects the following variables to be configured in your environment or in your Vercel project:

+- `SHOPIFY_STORE_DOMAIN` – the full Shopify domain for your store.
+- `SHOPIFY_STOREFRONT_TOKEN` – a Storefront API access token with read and write permissions.